River Leny - A84 layby to Lade Inn

 ACCESS HASSLES: I know of no problems.

-WATER LEVEL INDICATORS: The River has to LOOK high at the Falls of Leny to be good.
-When you look at the Falls of Leny, if the left hand side looks bony, the river is low.
+The Falls of Leny are a good gauge - if the left side looks very rocky but the right looks doable, the river is low.
 If there is plenty of water on the ramp on the way down the left, the river is good.
 If there is water lapping over the ledge at the top of the left hand side, the river is high, it is a storming run like this!

-GRADING: 3+ (5).
+GRADING: 3/4 (5).

 Craig Henderson (November 2005)...'Yes!
 I ran (river left) the Falls of Leny after a full day of rain.
 It is worth noting that after the first drop into the big pool/ boily eddy you need to try and stay upright.
-I was far river left and got capsised at which point a hole was ripped in my deck and my front pocket (Nookie BA) was ripped off!
+I was far river left and got capsized at which point a hole was ripped in my deck and my front pocket (Nookie BA) was ripped off!
 I lost a sling/ krab and spare car keys but did manage to roll up and still have my face intact.
 Beware of very sharp rocks.'

 GENERAL DESCRIPTION: The Leny is not just a one rapid wonder, though it is memories of the Falls of Leny that will linger.
 The river starts wide and flat skimming stone heaven), and moves on through the grades until a long bouncy grade three above the Falls of Leny.
 In high water, this is an excellent stretch.
-Inspection of the Falls of Leny can be made by exiting just below the disused bridge stantions that you will pass in the above rapid.
+Inspection of the Falls of Leny can be made by exiting just below the disused bridge stanchions that you will pass in the above rapid - the second and less obvious set you pass on the river.
 There are eddies on both sides, but if you want to run the left hand side of the Falls of Leny, inspect from the left bank.
-The Falls of Leny can be run left or right, though in high water the right becomes something of a challenge....
-Below the Falls of Leny a final grade 3/4 (the S bend) is the last major rapid, there is a fun hole at the end.
-The Leny flows into the River Teith and you might consider a trip on this river.
+The Falls of Leny can be run left or right, though in high water the right becomes something of a challenge… Beware of Exit drop (grade 4) in the gorge below the obvious part of the falls.
+Portage of the whole gorge is easy on the right.

 OTHER NOTES: The Leny is only short, and does not have the classic day trips out like the River Roy and River Orchy, but in high water (which is not uncommon, as it is Loch fed) it is a great trip.
 It is hard to get bored of the Leny, and a run down the Falls of Leny in high water will long last in the mind.